 What About Grip?

-Rubber is a crucial factor to consider when buying your next pair of flat pedal shoes.
+Grip is a crucial factor to consider when buying your next pair of flat pedal shoes.
 The type of rubber used in a shoe's outsole determines how much grip it has.
 Some manufacturers rate their rubber on a grip scale to help consumers choose the best shoe for their riding style.

-Ride Concepts have collaborated with Rubber Kinetics to develop the Dynamic Surface Technology (DST) rubber used in their shoes' outsoles.
-This rubber is rated on a scale of DST 4.0 - DST 8.0.
+Ride Concepts have collaborated with Rubber Kinetics to develop the Dynamic Surface Technology (DST) rubber used in their shoe's outsoles.
+This rubber is rated on scale of DST 4.0 - DST 8.0.
 DST 4.0 is their Max Grip compound which means it is also the softest rubber, in contrast to the DST 6.0 which is their High Grip rubber designed as an optimal blend of traction and durability.
 The DST 8.0 is reserved for their clipless shoes and is meant to optimize the ability to clip in and out of the pedal.

 In comparison, Five Ten uses Stealth high-friction rubber in their shoe's outsoles which is available in four versions; Mi6, Ph, S1, and C4.
 Each rubber has an advantage as described by Five Ten and includes factors such as interlock, damping, and friction.
+While Specialized uses SlipNot™ ST rubber which is described as having "unsurpassed flat-pedal grip and connection when things get rowdy."

 Companies including Giro and Bontranger use Vibram rubber, which is a popular rubber used for hiking boots and approach shoes.
 While this rubber has a lot of grip on rock and dirt, we found it to be slippery on our pedals, especially in wet terrain.
 Shimano shoes feature an outsole made from Michelin rubber, the same company that makes car and bike tires, which has been optimized for mountain bike shoes.